View this email in your browser

 Janelle is a good listener.
 She will listen and understand my perspective before giving me any advice or recommendations.
 She is generous in sharing her knowledge and experience as well.
 She always engages me with a cheerful conversation that make me feel very comfortable.

-Sravan, IT Security Analyst
+Rey, IT Analyst